Azure DevOps pipelines and databases

 3. Create the Yaml for the DevOps pipeline

-Use the sample to create a Yaml file with steps for the DevOps pipeline.
-Substitute the content in the steps to make REST API calls to the Windocks server to create clones with containers.
-Email support@windocks.com for sample Azure Pipeline Yaml.
+Create a Yaml file with steps for the DevOps pipeline, with REST API calls to the Windocks server to create clones with containers.
+Email support@windocks.com for samples.
 Put in variable values in the Yaml for the IP / DNS for the server running Windocks, the as user name and password you want for the containers, the credentials for the Windocks server, and the image name from step 1.

 4. Create the pipeline in Azure DevOps